smanter82/100-days-of-code/log.md

 ### Day 3:

-**Today's Progress**: Finished Basic CSS on FreeCodeCamp
+**Today's Progress**: Finished Basic CSS on FreeCodeCamp; Set up Navbar component and tagged it in each of the four pages on marvelous_manters react project

 **Thoughts**: I'm still glad I decided to go through the basic lessons in order because I am picking up some useful tidbits that I hadn't learned before, such as default settings for when fonts or colors aren't available for one reason or another.
+Having kind of a low key day today, but I'm glad I was still able to get a component on the page today.

 **Link(s) to work**
 GitHub repo to new project: [marvelous_manters](https://github.com/smanter82/marvelous_manters)